arigroisman/KNN/README.md

 # KNN

-KNN Project using an artificial
+KNN Project using an artificial dataset